Michelle Jeong

 In session, I bring curiosity, care, and steady presence.
 Whether you arrive with questions, ambivalence, or strong emotions, I aim to offer a space where you don’t have to mask or shrink, and where you can reconnect with parts of yourself that have felt lost, silenced, or shamed.
 At the core of my work is a commitment to co-creating culturally aware spaces that honour complexity, support meaning-making, and move toward connection, authenticity, and moments of delight.

 My practice is trauma-informed, anti-oppressive, and rooted in intersectional feminist and harm reduction frameworks.
 I integrate narrative, somatic, mindfulness, and emotion-focused practices.
 I'm interested in how cultural, structural, and historical forces shape our stories and coping.
-I welcome sex work, kink, non-traditional relationships, and 2SLGBTQ+ identities.
+My practice is inclusive of sex work, kink, non-monogamous relationships, and 2SLGBTQ+ identities.
 I also value feedback, and am committed to ongoing self-reflection and unlearning.

 Some (but not all) areas I support include: